sigreen-nokia/gazoo/README.md

 (crontab -l ; echo "@reboot /usr/local/sbin/gazoo-speak.sh") | crontab -
 ```

-## Configuring a windows 10 to speak when defender events arrrive into gazoo
+## Configuring Windows 10 to speak when defender events arrrive into gazoo
 *
 * Install wsl 2 for linux
 * usually the install is just powershell "wsl --install" but check with microsoft